 The Scarlet-sided Pobblebonk’s unusual name often causes slight confusion.
 This uniquely named individual is not a mythical creature, rather a local amphibian that resides in eastern Queensland and northern New South Wales.
-Scientifically known as Limnodynastes terraereginae, the Pobblebonk is also known as the Northern Banjo frog.
+The Pobblebonk is also known as the Northern Banjo frog.
 Its name originates from its call that closely reflects a loud ‘bonk’ of a banjo string.

 Large choruses of the Pobblebonk can be heard several kilometres away!
 Males use this call from October to May during their breeding season.
 The eggs are laid in a white foam nest on the water surface, resulting in dark brown tadpoles.